The Top 3 Common Causes of Heel Pain

 Proper Diagnosis and Treatment are Imperative

-Without the proper diagnosis and treatment, injuries to the heel may not heal properly or may take extended periods of time to heal if not diagnosed and treated properly.
-The only way to know exactly what kind of injury is causing the heel pain is to see a qualified physician.
+Without the proper diagnosis and treatment, injuries to the heel may not heal properly.
+Or, it may take extended periods of time to heal if not diagnosed and treated properly.
+Consequently, the only way to know exactly what kind of injury is causing the heel pain is to see a qualified physician.